 And he didn't seem to.
 He shook his head, as if reading her mood but unsure what her thoughts were, uncertain what to say next.
 Then he cocked his head and his eyes narrowed in the affectionately worried way Odo had of looking at her when she was being difficult.

-Kira closed her eyes, pressed them tightly down to keep the tears back.
+Kira closed her eyes and pressed them tightly down to keep the tears back.
 Rule one, she reminded herself.
 Rule one.

 Rule one in the Resistance had been to never let them take you alive.
 She laughed bitterly.
 Her new rules all centered on behaving as if she were already dead, as if the pain she felt inside her couldn't touch her.
 "I miss you," she whispered, and immediately wished she could take the words back.
-They did not go with her rules.
-They did not go with the hard, impenetrable Colonel who ruled the Station and her own emotions with an iron hand.
+They didn't go with her rules.
+They didn't go with the hard, impenetrable Colonel who ruled the Station and her own emotions with an iron hand.

-She hung her head, felt the tears threaten again, tried to blink them away.
+She hung her head, felt the tears threaten again, and tried to blink them away.

 "Let them fall," the hologram said in Odo's voice, in Odo's gentle tone.
 "It's okay to let go."

 She stopped fighting and allowed herself to cry, her tears splashing on the white tablecloth.
 "He left me.
 How could he leave me?"
 She hated how plaintive her tone sounded, how like a child she was behaving.
-Even if she had never acted like this when she was a child.
-The deprivations of the camps had not made her cry, how could the loss of just one man?
+Even if she'd never acted like this when she was a child.
+The deprivations of the camps hadn't made her cry, how could the loss of just one man?